 Exploring quranic orthography is like uncovering the secrets of the divine language.
 It’s about noticing the small differences in letter shapes and where diacritical marks go.
 These details show the beauty and depth of the Quran.
 By understanding them, reciters can connect more deeply with the holy text.

-The art of Qiraat, or the recitation of the Quran, is key to keeping the divine message true.
+The Types of Qiraat, or the recitation of the Quran, is key to keeping the divine message true.
 It also deepens the spiritual bond between believers and their Creator.
 Each style of Qiraat has its own melody and way of saying the words, showing the rich heritage of Islam.

 By celebrating this diversity, Muslims see the Quran’s beauty and how it touches people everywhere.
 The history of Qiraat shows a deep commitment to keeping the Quran’s true meaning.
 It also shows how it can change to fit the language and culture of different people.